Welcome to the College Library and Resource Centre

 The Library is open at these times for general use.
 You can come in to use computers, do research for homework or read quietly.
 You may also borrow and return books during these times.
 Please note that all years have a social area and the Library should not be used as a meeting area.
 The Library code of conduct applies at all times.

-We have a suggestion box where you are welcome put any suggestions for books you would like us to buy.
+We welcome suggestions for books that pupils would like us to buy.
+Please speak to a Librarian in person or email us.
 We can't guarantee to buy everything that you suggest but we will listen to your ideas.

 Borrowing from the Library: